 Other information for early voting: The location will be in the county courthouse, annex, or on the property of the courthouse.
 The regular period of Early Voting begins thirteen days before the election and continues until three days before the election.
 For more information, go here.

 Verifying Registration: West Virginia Voter Registration Verification

 Polling Place: West Virginia Polling Place Locator

 ID Requirements: If you are registering to vote for the first time in West Virginia or your county and you have not voted in a election in this state, you must show a valid ID with your application or the first time you vote.
 The following documents showing your current name and address are acceptable:

 -Utility bill, bank statement, government check, paycheck or other government document

 Getting your vote counted: Know your Voting Rights.

 Problems with voting: Election complaint process and form

 Verifying provisional ballot status: Track provisional ballot status.

-Verifying absentee ballot status: You can track the status of your ballot here or call 866-767-8683 for more information.
+Verifying absentee ballot status: You can track the status of your ballot here.